nkramer2-jh/clin_trial_analysis/README.md

 - **Visualization using tidyverse (ggplot2):**
   - Creates boxplots for visualizing blood pressure as a function of group
   - Allows clear distinction between treatment groups
+- **Bootstrap Resampling**
+  - Sampled the dataset 1,000 times with replacement.
+  - Calculated the mean difference in blood pressure (`drug - placebo`) for each sample.
+  - Computed a bias-corrected and accelerated (BCa) confidence interval using `boot.ci()`.

 ## 📁 Files